arnavmarda/twitter-news-bot/docs/index.md

 ```

 ### Requirements - before using the API
-For more information on how to generate the following keys and tokens, please refer to the [documentation](https://arnavmarda.github.io/twitter-news-bot/).

 1. To use the `tweepy` API to post tweets, you must have a Twitter developer account and create an app.
 You can create an app [here](https://developer.twitter.com/en/apps).
 Don't worry, Twitter gives you 1 free app.
 Once you have created an app, you will need to generate the following keys and tokens:
     - Consumer API key
     - Consumer API secret key